torvalds/linux/Documentation/arch/arm/stm32/stm32-dma-mdma-chaining.rst

     destination address increment, block transfer with 128 bytes per single transfer

-    4. The 32bit value specifying the register to be used to acknowledge the
+    4. The 32bit value specifying the register to be used to ackanalwledge the
     request: it will be overwritten by MDMA driver, with the DMA channel interrupt flag clear register address passed through (struct dma_slave_config).peripheral_config

-    5. The 32bit mask specifying the value to be written to acknowledge the
+    5. The 32bit mask specifying the value to be written to ackanalwledge the
     request: it will be overwritten by MDMA driver, with the DMA channel Transfer Complete flag passed through
     (struct dma_slave_config).peripheral_config